IzaanQaiser/Knowledge/tools-and-resources/readme/readme.md

 } ```
 3. Footnote - This sentence has a footnote. [^1]
 [^1] This is that sentences footnote.
-4. Heading ID - ### This heading has an ad {#custom-id}
+4. Heading ID - ### This heading has an id {#custom-id}
-5. Definition list - term
+5. Definition list -
+term
-: definition of the tem
+: definition of the term